Thinstation/thinstation/README.md

 You will need to make sure you are in the chroot **Development Environment** by running `./setup-chroot`.
 You should then be able to `cd /build` and run `./build` to start making images.
 Edit build.conf and thinstation.conf.buildtime to make changes

 ## Compiling
 First off, this is a very advanced and not required at all to use ThinStation.
-The build environment allows the brave to go very far into the makeup of software packages that are a part ThinStation building environment.
-Most people really don't need to, but it's possible if you do
+The build environment allows the brave to go very far into the makeup of software packages that are a part of the ThinStation image building environment.
+Most people really don't need to, but it's possible if you do.

 The **CFLAGS** and **CXXFLAGS** can be changed by editing `/ts/etc/pkgmk.conf` and then exiting and re-entering the chroot.
 If you change the flags, you might want to rebuild all installed packages with `rebuild-all` command.
 You can make a single package like this `prt-get depinst [Package Name]` or update it with `prt-get update [Package name]`.